Rivalries in the National Rugby League: Brisbane Broncos vs Melbourne Storm

 Melbourne and Brisbane first played each other in a finals series game during Melbourne's first season in the competition in 1998.
 Brisbane won the match 30–6 at the Sydney Football Stadium.

 These two sides then played each other in the finals from 2004 until 2009, with one of them being the 2006 NRL Grand Final.
-Five of those six finals were won by Melbourne, however, the most important meeting in the finals between the two sides was in 2006 when Brisbane were able to get their sixth, and so far most recent premiership with a scoreline of 15–8.
+Five of those six finals were won by Melbourne; however, the most important meeting in the finals between the two sides was in 2006when Brisbane were able to get their sixth premiership with a scoreline of 15–8.

 Melbourne got their revenge on the Broncos on three later occasions in the finals, firstly in the 2007 Qualifying Finals where they won 40–0, in 2009 they won 40–10 in the Preliminary Finals, in which they qualified for their fourth consecutive grand final appearance, but most notably their last-minute 16–14 win in Brisbane, which was hailed as the match of the 2008 NRL Season.

 They met again in the Preliminary Finals in 2017, with Melbourne easily defeating Brisbane 30–0.
 In round 27 of the 2023 NRL season, the two sides met in the final round of the regular campaign.
 Brisbane and Melbourne both rested several players as each team had qualified for the finals.
-Melbourne would go on to win the game 32-22 which denied Brisbane their first Minor Premiership since the 2000 NRL season.
+Melbourne would go on to win the game 32-22, which denied Brisbane their first Minor Premiership since the 2000 NRL season.

-The two sides would meet the following week in the 2023 qualifying final with Brisbane defeating Melbourne 26-0 to book a place in the preliminary final.
+The two sides would meet the following week in the 2023 qualifying final, with Brisbane defeating Melbourne 26–0 to book a place in the preliminary final.
 It was the first time Brisbane had beaten Melbourne at Suncorp Stadium since 2009 and the first time that they had defeated Melbourne in 14 attempts.

-Since the 2006 Grand Final, Melbourne have had the wood over Brisbane, Brisbane have only beaten them 5 times since then.
-The two sides would contest the 2025 NRL Grand Final where Melbourne took a 22-12 half-time lead.
-In the second half, Brisbane would score 14 unanswered points to win their 7th premiership defeating Melbourne 26-22.
+Since the 2006 Grand Final, Melbourne have had the wood over Brisbane; Brisbane have only beaten them 5 times since then.
+The two sides would contest the 2025 NRL Grand Final, where Melbourne took a 22-12 half-time lead.
+In the second half, Brisbane would score 14 unanswered points to win their 7th premiership, defeating Melbourne 26–22.